 Are you in Year 10, 11 or 12 and trying to decide what career you want to pursue?
-Maybe you have already finished school years ago and are thinking of a career change?
-Whatever your background, here are ten reasons as to why you should consider plumbing as a career.
+Maybe you have already finished high school years ago and are thinking of a new career change?
+Whatever your background, here are ten reasons as to why you should consider becoming a plumber.

 Unlike going to university where you have to pay for your education and then graduate, to start earning money in your profession, becoming a plumber means getting paid from the very beginning, even in the apprenticeship stage.
 While salaries are not high for an apprentice, there is still a stable income from the very beginning, with increments as experience grows.

 Employment for plumbers is projected to grow 12% from 2014 to 2024, faster than other average occupations.
 Construction of buildings which need new plumbing systems should drive demand for these workers as well as repairing ageing pipe systems.